 Jennifer Osborne is a Canadian photographer based in Berlin.
-Her series ‘Indian Me’ is shortlisted in the Professional People category of the 2015 Sony World Photography Awards, run by the World Photography Organisation.
+Her series ‘The Red West’ is shortlisted in the Professional People category of the 2015 Sony World Photography Awards, run by the World Photography Organisation.

 WPO’s Digital Content Editor, Matthew Oxley, interviews Osborne for us:

 We all have hobbies, interests, certain preoccupations that drive us.
 Sometimes they are a little different and alternative.
 Sometimes they fall in line with the masses.
 They distract us from our everyday existence precisely because they aren’t the everyday norm.
 But what happens when they become exactly that?
 What happens when a hobby becomes something closer to extended passion, and obsession?
 When we discover so much intrigue for something – cars, sports, knitting, fashion, history, tradition – that it becomes a lifelong devotion.

 Jennifer Osborne’s ‘The Red West’ documents a community of Eastern Europeans who live as North American Indians from the late 1800’s.
 They sleep in tipis, live from the land and dress in the regalia of the time.
 Osborne spent 4 years documenting the group.
 The resulting images are a mix of powerful portraits, tender moments of laughter and joy, and more withdrawn, voyeuristic scenes of the group’s commitment and passion towards a certain history and a certain tradition.

 © Jennifer Osborne, Canada, Shortlist, Professional Award, People, 2015 Sony World Photography Awards

 MO: Tell us a little about yourself; when and why did you become a photographer?